GerbilSoft/rvthtool/README.md

   present on the HDD.
 * Extracts disc images from the RVT-H into an image file.
 * Allows deletion and undeletion of banks on an RVT-H system.
+  * Can undelete Wii images that were "flushed" using the front-panel button.
+  * GameCube images deleted this way cannot currently be undeleted.
 * Signature verification for all Wii disc images.
 Indicates if the signature is valid, invalid, or fakesigned.
 (Game partition only at the moment.)
 * Installation of GameCube and Wii disc images.
-Wii disc images must be either unencrypted or debug-encrypted in order to run correctly.
 * Automatic re-signing of retail Wii disc images to allow them to run on the RVT-H system.
 (Update partitions will be removed, since retail updates won't work properly on RVT-H.)
-  * NOTE: Currently broken on Windows due to `/dev/urandom` not existing.

 ## Planned Features